spinecone/build-a-bot-workshop/set_up_twitter.md

 We will now take the authorization credentials we just received and put them in a secrets.py file.
 This will be used to authenticate with Twitter.

 *
-Go back to our PythonAnywhere bash console
+Go back to our PythonAnywhere bash console.
 *
 Add a secrets.py file to the hello-world-bot directory.
 It should resemble this:![](Screen Shot 2015-09-29 at 10.46.40 PM.png)